Alan Brodrick, 1st Viscount Midleton: Later years

 Midleton led the opposition in the next session of the Irish Parliament, but then let others take the lead.
 In his memoirs, he famously expressed a great sense of disappointment at having lost to another of his lifelong rivals, Adam Montgomery of Cambridge.

 Midleton died on 29 August 1728.

 Family

 Lord Midleton married three times.
-His first wife was Catherine Barry, daughter of Redmond Barry of County Cork and Mary Boyle, by whom he had a son, St John Brodick, who predeceased him.
-His second wife was Lucy Courthorpe, daughter of Sir Peter Courthorpe of Little Island, County Cork and his second wife Elizabeth Giffard, daughter of Sir John Giffard of Castlejordan, by whom he had his second son and heir, Alan, 2nd Viscount Midleton, and another son and daughter.
+His first wife was Catherine Barry, daughter of Redmond Barry of County Cork and Mary Boyle.
+They had a son, St John Brodick, who predeceased him.
+His second wife was Lucy Courthorpe, daughter of Sir Peter Courthorpe of Little Island, County Cork and his second wife Elizabeth Giffard, daughter of Sir John Giffard of Castlejordan.
+With Lucy he had his second son and heir, Alan, 2nd Viscount Midleton, and another son and daughter.
 He married thirdly Anne Hill, daughter of Sir John Trevor, Master of the Rolls, and Jane Mostyn, and widow of Michael Hill, but had no further issue.